Tejas2507/Automated-AI-Opportunity-Agent/README.md

 1.  **Schedule Trigger:** A GitHub Actions cron job wakes the agent up every hour.
-2.  **Fetch Emails:** The agent connects to the Gmail API and fetches emails from the last 2 hours.
+2.  **Fetch Emails:** The agent connects to the Gmail API and fetches emails from the last 1 hour.
 3.  **Filter Pipeline:** Each email is passed through a series of filters:
     * **Processed Check:** Skips emails it has seen before (using `processed_emails.json`).
     * **Personal Check:** Skips emails sent to a small number of recipients.